“Congratulations! You have won $500,000!

 - Phishing websites may masquerade as a real login or buying page and steal your credentials or credit card information.

-A little awareness now can save you a lifetime of battling debt collection agencies and identity theft after phishers stole your SSN, credit card info, and other personal information.
+A little awareness now can save you a lifetime of battling debt collection agencies and cases of identity theft.
+Let’s rather be safe than sorry.